Blog post

 Next-Gen Telecom Systems: OSS/BSS Transformation with Microservices

-For this reason, telecom providers are used to overhauling their operation/business support systems every couple of years or so when newer equipment becomes available — and this costs quite a lot.
-As shown above, the shift towards 5G that started in 2018 is pressing telecom operators to revamp their IT infrastructure once more to support the 300 GHz bandwidth.
+Telecom providers are used to overhauling their OSS/BSS system design every few years or so when newer equipment becomes available — yet this costs quite a lot.
+As shown above, the shift towards 5G that started in 2018 is pressing telecom operators to revamp their IT infrastructure once more to support up to the 300 GHz bandwidth.
 But this is hard to do through hardware alone.

-Legacy systems consist of multiple hardware and software components that cannot be easily reconfigured.
-Any update, upgrade, or adjustment entails significant expenses and leads to a high total cost of ownership (TCO).
+Legacy systems consist of multiple hardware and software components that are hard to reconfigure.
+Any update, upgrade, or adjustment entails significant expenses and leads to a high total cost of ownership.

-Also, scaling legacy systems is complicated, as adding more capacity does not remove bottlenecks that are structural, not operational.
+Also, scaling legacy systems is complicated, as adding more capacity does not remove structural and operational bottlenecks.
 For example, it doesn’t matter that your network has 15 switches with 1 Gbps bandwidth each if they’re all connected to a 1 Gbps router that physically cannot provide 15 individual 1 Gbps channels.
-Therefore, it would be more efficient to install 15 100 Mbps switches with 70 Mbps max throughput.
+Therefore, installing 15 100 Mbps switches with 70 Mbps max throughput would be a way better option.
 5G networks face the same problem, just magnified.

 Next-Gen Telecom Systems: OSS/BSS Transformation with Microservices